antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 If you own a .NET library written in C#, now is a great time to evaluate Source Generators and see if they're a good fit.
 There's a good chance that if your library makes heavy use of reflection, you'll benefit in some way.

-To help with that, I recommend reading the following docs:
+To help with that, we recommend reading the following docs:

 * [Source Generators design document](https://github.com/dotnet/roslyn/blob/master/docs/features/source-generators.md), which explains the Source Generator API and current capabilities
 * [Source Generators cookbook](https://github.com/dotnet/roslyn/blob/master/docs/features/source-generators.cookbook.md), which provides examples of different Source Generators that enable different scenarios